 b) The paging indication received when UE-initiated EMM specific procedure or service request procedure is ongoing.

 The UE shall ignore the paging indication from the network.

+c) The paging indication includes a paging cause and the UE is not operating in MUSIM mode.

+The UE shall ignore the paging cause and proceed to handle the paging indication.